dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/README.md

 Gets the domain object with retries.

 ### [Get-DomainControllerObject](docs/Get-DomainControllerObject.md)
-Gets the domain controller object if the node is a domain controller.
+Gets an Active Directory domain controller object.

 ### [Get-DomainName](docs/Get-DomainName.md)
 Gets the domain name of this computer.